ou expect

 -Cook County Hospital ("E.R.")

--Dearborn Station
+-Dearborn

 -Fourth Presbyterian Church